Pinterest Pixel

 When I start a new project, I simply choose my custom template and all the bespoke designs are there, ready to impart consistency and branding from the first slide onward.
 This practice is a time-saver for anyone creating series of presentations with a uniform look.

-How Do I Apply My Slide Master Changes to Another Presentation?
+How to Apply My Slide Master Layout to Another Presentation?

 To apply my Slide Master changes to another presentation, I save the current presentation as a theme or template.
 Then, in the new presentation, I apply this saved theme from the Design tab or open a new file from the saved template to inherit all the changes.